benjaw5/cha-movies/README.md

 When a servlet requests a connection, there is a max wait limit of 10 seconds to find a connection in the pool before an exception is thrown.
     - #### Explain how Connection Pooling works with two backend SQL.
+    The connection pool in our code for the two backend SQL is that each backend has a max of 100 connections that can be reused when unallocated and requested by a servlet.
+After the connection is closed by the servlet, it goes back into the connection pool.
+In our pool, at most 30 connections can stay idle, if more than 30, our pool releases the extra connections.